freebsd-haskell/ports/README.md

 - Poke us interactively on `#haskell-FreeBSD` at [freenode](http://www.freenode.net/).

-**Note:** Please, do not use FreeBSD GNATS to report issues with these ports because it is mainly for ports *in the Ports Collection*.
+**Note:** Please, do not use FreeBSD Bugzilla to report issues with these ports because it is mainly for ports *in the Ports Collection*.